 Earlier in my life, I was very involved in theater, and that seemed the direction I was going to take career-wise.
 Then, in college, I turned seriously to classical music via the cello, having played violin as a kid.
 While music has always been, and continues to be, a crucial part of my life, I feel I found an integrated venue for my voice and self-expression in writing.
 The way poetry allows me to express myself and yet remain “unseen” is a good fit for my tendency towards introspection.
 My work in drama and music informs my poetry, though I’m not always sure exactly how.
 On a deep level, through my own experience, I feel the arts are connected and speak to each other.

 Art, in some form, whether experienced as creator or spectator, is essential to my life, my daily existence, and my sense of being human.
 On the most basic level, I write from the desire to know myself, but also from the desire to connect with something more, something larger than the finite self and the bounds of an individual life.

 I’m a big believer in the relationship between reading and writing.
-My reading tastes in poetry and beyond are fairly eclectic, but I’m particularly drawn to nineteenth-century women authors—Mary Shelley, the Brontë sisters, Emily Dickinson—the relative circumscription of their lives and the perennial luminosity they achieved in their work astounds me.
+My reading tastes in poetry and beyond are fairly eclectic, but I’m particularly drawn to nineteenth-century women authors—Mary Shelley, the Brontë sisters, Emily Dickinson—the relative circumscription of their lives and the perennial heft they achieved in their work astounds me.
 I also believe in humor as a necessary counterpoint to the inevitable challenges and changes life brings.